romancode/LoginModule/README.md

 # LoginModule

-This is a simple Login module using Java Servlet, JSP and MySQL.
+This is a simple Login module using Java Servlet, JSP and JDBC